koreo-dev/koreo.dev/docs/getting-started/quick-start.md

 The accompanying FunctionTest demonstrates how we can unit test our ValueFunction.
 In it, we specify the Function under test, the inputs to it, and a test case that validates the expected return values.
-There's not much to this one because `get-metadata` is such a simple Function, but we will look at more sophisticated FunctionTests later.
+There's not much to this one because `get-labels` is such a simple Function, but we will look at more sophisticated FunctionTests later.
 The Koreo Tooling will run these tests automatically as you are writing your Koreo components.
-Try changing `name` to a different value in `expectReturn` and see how the test breaks.
+Try changing `hello` to a different value in `expectReturn` and see how the test breaks.

 Congratulations, you've written your first Koreo ValueFunction and FunctionTest!
 Go ahead and apply it to the cluster:

 ```
-kubectl apply -f get-metadata.koreo
+kubectl apply -f get-labels.koreo
 ```

 Unfortunately, on its own this Function does nothing, but in a